0xSpaceShard/starknet-devnet/README.md

 ### Timeout

 Timeout can be passed to Devnet's HTTP server.
-This makes it easier to deploy and manage large contracts that take longer to execute, `DEVNET_DEFAULT_TIMEOUT` is set to 120s.
+This makes it easier to deploy and manage large contracts that take longer to execute.
 ```
 cargo run -- --timeout TIMEOUT
 ```